Children (Abolition of Defence of Reasonable Punishment) (Wales) Act 2020: Political debate

 The deputy social services minister Julie Morgan proposed the new law after years of breaking the Labour whip on the issue.
 Under former First Minister Carwyn Jones, Labour had previously opposed a ban on smacking, however his successor Mark Drakeford (a former social worker) has been an advocate of reform.

-The Labour Party whipped in favour of the Bill when brought to a final vote, while the Conservative Party allowed a free vote on the legislation.
-Conservatives David Melding and Angela Burns both supported the Bill, but Janet Finch-Saunders in particular was an opponent.
+The Labour Party whipped in favour of the nill when brought to a final vote, while the Conservative Party allowed a free vote on the legislation.
+Conservatives David Melding and Angela Burns both supported the bill, but Janet Finch-Saunders in particular was an opponent.
 Brexit Party group leader Mark Reckless said "the time was not right to legislate", while Helen Mary Jones of Plaid Cymru praised the decision as closing "an outdated loophole (which) finally gives children in Wales the same legal protection from assault as adults."
 Brexit Party AM Mandy Jones was vocal in her opposition to the bill.
 She spoke in the chamber about the physical and emotional abuse she suffered from her adopted mother.
-Drakeford also commented on the ban stating “I’m proud Wales has taken this step and once again put children’s rights at the heart of what we do here." explaining his view that “Times have changed and there is no place in a modern society for the physical punishment of children."
+Drakeford also commented on the ban stating "I’m proud Wales has taken this step and once again put children’s rights at the heart of what we do here." explaining his view that "Times have changed and there is no place in a modern society for the physical punishment of children."

 Supporters of a ban across the UK include the Children's Commissioners for Wales, Scotland, England and Northern Ireland, while opponents have included the Be Reasonable campaign and evangelical Christian groups.